SamDonohoo/3RAD_Protocols/README.md

 *Note: blue pippen cassettes can be stored for re-use of unused lanes*

 ### 9. Final Amplification with P5 and P7 Primers.
-There will be 4 reaction (4 PCR tubes)
+There will be 4 reactions (4 PCR tubes)
 **Materials Needed:**
 > * molecular grade H20
 > * 5X Kappa HiFi Buffer